Zeraph-Zen/TFS-Redux-Z/README.md

-# TFS Redux
+# Team Fortress Sandbox Redux Zen
 Place prop_dynamic_overrides, edit their appearance and properties, and build cool stuff!
-This is an updated and improved version of KTM's TFS plugin (short for Team Fortress Sandbox).
+This is an further updated and improved version Bolt's version of KTM's TFS plugin.

 ## Features (so far):
 ```
 - Spawn in props!
 Edit the prop list by editing proplist.cfg.
-Old plugin had hardcoded prop lists
+Old plugin had hardcoded prop lists.
 - Move and rotate props around via the Manipulate menu!
 - Edit various properties of props, such as rotation, color, collision, transparency, saturation, and size with the Edit menu!
 - Delete a single prop you are looking at, or clear all of your props at once!
 - Cvar that sets everyone's personal prop limit!: sm_tfs_proplimit (def.
 50)
 - TFS Admin Menu
 - Player collision check after prop manipulation.
-This stops propblocking
+This stops propblocking.
+- Build zones!
+Players can only build and manipulate props while in these zones!
 ```

 ## Commands and ConVars